ConvNet vs Transformer, Supervised vs CLIP: Beyond ImageNet Accuracy: Property Analysis

 \textbf{CLIP models have smaller texture bias than supervised.} In Fig.~\ref{fig:shape_texture_bias}, we can observe that ViTs exhibit stronger shape bias than ConvNeXts for both supervised and CLIP models.
-This is possibly because ConvNeXt is more inclined to learn local features related to textures due to the local nature of convolution operations.
+This is possibly because ConvNeXt is more inclined to learn local features related to textures due to the local nature of convolution operation.
 However, the gap between ViT and ConvNeXt is much smaller for CLIP-based models.
 Notably, the shape bias in CLIP models improved by 7\% and 12\% for both architectures, prompting questions about the benefits of further scaling the training data.
+ConvNets typically exhibit lower shape bias compared to ViT, however, the gap for CLIP models is marginal.
 In~\cite{dehghani2023scaling}, it has been shown that a 22B parameter ViT model can achieve 87\% shape bias.
-In our analysis, the highest result for ViT CLIP is 46.4\%, suggesting that the model size might also play an important role.
+In our analysis, the ViT CLIP model achieved a maximum shape bias of 46.4\%, suggesting that the model size might also play an important role.